Africa Muslim Party

-The Africa Muslim Party is a South African Muslim political party.
-It was founded in 1994, with Gulam Sabdia as Chairman and Imtiaz Suleman as national leader, and competed in the 1994 elections, winning no seats (it had put up 60 candidates for the National Assembly and 25 for the Council of Provinces).
+The Africa Muslim Party (AMP) is a South African Muslim political party.
+It was founded in 1994, with Gulam Sabdia as Chairman and Imtiaz Sooliman as national leader, and competed in the 1994 elections, winning no seats (it had put up 60 candidates for the National Assembly and 25 for the Council of Provinces).
 It competed in the 1999 elections (as the Africa Moral Party), but only in Western Cape province, achieving 9,513 votes and no seats; the next year, the AMP competed in elections for Cape Town metropolitan area and received 2 seats in the local legislature.
 The AMP competed again for the Cape Town Metro council in 2006, gaining 3 seats.
 After the 2006 local government elections, it joined the multi-party coalition led by Democratic Alliance) which supported the mayoral government of the DA's Helen Zille.
 Its participation in the coalition was short-lived, and it was expelled in January 2007 when it was revealed that AMP councillor Badih Chaaban tried to make a coalition deal with the African National Congress (ANC) in which Chaaban would become the mayor in return for toppling the DA-led coalition.
 This plot had failed when the Independent Democrats (ID) joined the multi-party coalition and bolstered Zille's position.

 The party joined forces with Al Jama-ah for the 2014 elections, campaigning under that party's banner, but again failed to win any seats.